 We need dreamers.
-We need people willing to stay optimistic.
-A little respite in these dark hours.
+We need people willing to stay optimistic—a little respite in these dark hours.

-Truth be told, it is a rather harrowing moment in history; we can’t (and shouldn’t) deny that.
+It is a rather harrowing moment in history; we can’t (and shouldn’t) deny that.
 In the United States, we have a commander-in-chief who commands the ship seemingly with a blindfold covering his eyes, fingers jammed deep in his ears, screaming “la la la” at every issue that arises.

 Some would argue that’s what we’re doing with the last one, but, I mean, we still have high schools and colleges teaching all three.
 I think we’re doing alright.

 Anyway, back to the dreamers.
 If you’ve read the posts I’ve made here, you’ll know I write a lot about artists, literary types, and musicians.
 Especially the power they hold.
 Who needs guns and military might when you can inspire hope in the masses?

 We’ve been taught violence is the only way to solve things.
 But it’s simply not true.
 Otherwise, friends in a crisis would end up with cuts on their faces and things of that nature.
 And there are an obscene amount of crises going on.
 Dreamers are the solution to these issues.